 The State, subsidiaries of Total and Occidental Petroleum and Dolphin Investment Company developed the Dolphin project under the terms of a 2001 development and production sharing agreement.
 The Dolphin project entails production of wellhead gas from the North Field in an amount sufficient to export lean gas at a rate of 2.0 billion cubic feet per day to the UAE and Oman through an offshore export pipeline.
 The project also includes the processing of the gas at Ras Laffan Industrial City to extract condensate, ethane, liquefied petroleum gas and sulphur for export.
 The Dolphin project became fully operational in 2008.
-In 2018, the average sales gas production was 2,000 standard cubic feet per day and the production of liquefied petroleum gas and condensate was 3,533 tons per day and 87 thousand barrels per day, respectively.
+In 2016, the average sales gas production was 2,000 million standard cubic feet per day and the production of liquefied petroleum gas and condensate was 1.35 million tons and 31.92 million barrels, respectively.